Home

 Helps to forecast future earnings!

-What is it?
 Earnings stability measures how consistent the earnings per share growth of a company is.
+It is a good value investing indicator.

 The more stable the earnings per share growth of a company, the more accurately one can forecast future earnings, and to a lesser extent future P/E ratios.